 - What are the look-to-buy ratios for your individual products and product categories?

 - What landing pages need to be improved and in which channel?

 You need to think in advance about what is important for your business.
-It all starts with a clear and concise measurement plan for your business and a good set of KPIs.
+It all starts with a

 2. Ask the right questions to stakeholders